JoseCaliz/ds4a_project_dash/README.md

 Python requirements:

-- Python >= 3.5
+- Python >= 3.6
-- Tensorflow >= 2.0
-- Pillow
-- h5py
-- xlrd
+- Prophet
 - scikit-learn >= 0.23.1
-- matplotlib >= 2.1

 ## Preprocessing and EDA

 We used data provided by the police department that includes multiple crimes from 2010-2019 by city and neighborhood.
 The data can be found here: https://www.policia.gov.co/grupo-informaci%C3%B3n-criminalidad/estadistica-delictiva.
 For each crime, you need to download every CSV file from 2010 to 2019.
-Preprocessing details and Exploratory Data Analisis procedure is detailes in the notebooks from `EDA folder`
+Preprocessing details and Exploratory Data Analisis procedure is detailes in the notebooks from `EDA` folder

-## Training
+## Hybrid model for Crime Probability Estimation

+The Hybrid model for Crime Probability Estimation is based on Time Series forecasting using Prophet (https://facebook.github.io/prophet/) and probability estimation using Multinomial Naive Bayes.
+Training procedure and evaluation details can be found in `models` folder.

-## Evaluation
+## Web App